Hello Citizens of the Internet!

 Dear Professors who promised to write me letters but then mysteriously disappeared: I know you have no real obligation to help me, but you could have just said no, instead of disappearing mysteriously and never replying to my e-mails once applications began.
 That would have been professional (because we know you get a separate paycheck for providing academic advice).

 Dear Partner from Firm I Interned At: I think it was technically your authority to hire me, even though it was probably the Associate who did the scouting.
 Anyway, thank you for giving me the opportunity to work in a fantastic firm, being nice to the interns, and for letting me use your iPad to watch Spartacus.
 I hear you’re a Chairman at a Korean chaebol now, and honestly I’m not surprised.
-By the way, your teammates were all PMSing all the time behind your back, but that’s not your fault.
+By the way, your teammates were all talking shit about you behind your back, but that’s not your fault.
+That’s what partners have to deal with, right?
 I’d also like to thank the Senior Associate who gave me challenging jobs, like calling US experts for interviews at 6 in the morning by myself.

 Dear People Who’ve Given Me Jobs Over the Years: Thank you for trusting me and paying me.
 And getting me started on my career.
 I can promise you I did my best and will continue to.
 Even the pro bono.